Burping Your Baby

 - Hold your baby sitting up, in your lap or across your knee.
 Support your baby's chest and head with one hand by cradling your baby's chin in the palm of your hand.
 Rest the heel of your hand on your baby's chest, but be careful to grip your baby's chin, not the throat.
 Use the other hand to pat your baby's back.

 - Lay your baby on your lap on his or her belly.
-Support your baby's head and make sure it's higher than his or her chest.
+Support your baby's head and make sure it's higher than their chest.
 Gently pat your baby's back.

 If your baby seems fussy while feeding, stop the session, burp your baby, and then begin feeding again.
 Try burping your baby every 2 to 3 ounces (60 to 90 milliliters) if you bottle-feed and each time you switch breasts if you breastfeed.